santijob2022/Optical-Character-Recognition-OCR-/README.md

 # Optical-Character-Recognition-OCR-

-This is my first project ever using Pyton, I completed this one on April 2022, that time I was starting to learn Object Oriented Programming.

-This was my final project for Python 3 Specialization.
+This is my final project for Python 3 Specialization.
 The code is full from scratch.
-Unfortunately my file is 666 MB so I cannot upload all the resources I used to make it full working, due to size restrictions.
+Unfortunately my file is 666 MB so I cannot upload all the resources I used to make it full working due to size restrictions.

 So I just added the code files: